 I’ve always had a rocky relationship with peas.
 As a kid, I’d push the frozen variety around on my plate until they were cold and clammy, then eat a few and call it a day.

 But even as a pea skeptic, I suspected the fresh ones would be different.
 So when I came across them at the farmers’ market, I knew it was destiny.
 Pea pods in hand, I headed home to widen my recipe repertoire.

 "Kick The Can" Strawberry Ice Cream

 With weather hovering in the 90s all weekend, I couldn’t wait for Cooking Channel’s Ice Cream Truck to head to Knoxville to get my icy fix.
 My head filled with just four words: Need.
 Ice.
 Cream.
 Now.
 (It was too hot for complete sentences.)

 The Food Jammers crew had the same craving on a camping trip, but they weren’t waiting around for that ice cream truck, either.
 They got to work making ice cream DIY-style — with two coffee cans and a campfire.
 I was inspired to make my own, sans ice cream maker.

-I can’t get enough of sour cherries!
-Growing up in Ohio, I’d spend the first half of June up in the cherry tree, reaching for every last make-you-pucker fruit.
-Even with my “one for the bucket, two for me” mentality, my family ended up with loads of cherries that we’d make into pies, jam, cobblers, muffins and more.
+I can’t get enough of sour cherries.
+Growing up in Ohio, I’d spend the first half of June up in the cherry tree, reaching for every last can’t-help-but-pucker gem.
+Even with my “one for the bucket, two for me” mentality, my family ended up with loads of cherries that would find their way into pies, jam, cobblers, muffins and more.